timebent/stack/README2.md

 # Alterations:

-## You have to do this each time you export your RNBO code to the export folder.
+## The adapters/juce files have been copied to the top level src folder.
+The Plugin.cmake and the App.cmake both point to there for these files.

+## These are the steps that were taken to make this work.
+These are baked into the template.

 ### 0. Find the RNBO_JuceAudioProcessor.h and the RNBO_JuceAudioProcssor.cpp in
     export->rnbo->adpaters->juce